 When your Internet operator charges you based on the amount of data consumed by you, such connections are called used Metered Connections.
 They may offer you a fixed rate up to a certain data usage figure and after that, they either charge you extra or reduce your connection speed.

-Set Metered Connection in Windows 10
+Set your network connection to Metered in Windows 11

 You can also use the Command Prompt to set a metered connection.
 TechNet has listed the commands that can help us here.